mward5710-byte/RoadBoss/memory/legal_documents.md

 Before you push these to wrecker-logix.com:

-- [ ] Replace `[DATE]` with the actual effective date.
+- [ok] Replace `[05/11/2026]` with the actual effective date.
-- [x] Replace `[Mailing Address]` with your real business mailing address.
+- [x] Replace `[715 S. McCann St. Kokomo In.
+46901]` with your real business mailing address.
-- [ ] Replace `[Phone]` with your business phone number.
+- [ok] Replace `[+1-765-480-8889]` with your business phone number.
-- [ ] Confirm the legal entity name.
+- [ok] Confirm the legal entity name.
 (Currently using "RoadBoss Technologies / Apex Epoxy & Flooring LLC" — change if you've formed a separate LLC for this venture.)
-- [ ] Set up the email aliases:
+- [ok] Set up the email aliases:
   - legal@wrecker-logix.com
   - privacy@wrecker-logix.com
-- [ ] Have a lawyer or Rocket Lawyer / LegalZoom review (~$50–$200).
+- [ok] Have a lawyer or Rocket Lawyer / LegalZoom review (~$50–$200).
-- [ ] Add Customer Data Processing Agreement (DPA) if you sign B2B contracts.
+- [ok] Add Customer Data Processing Agreement (DPA) if you sign B2B contracts.
 - [ ] Add a Cookie Banner if you operate in the EU (GDPR requirement).
-- [ ] Build the Settings → Data Backup feature so the Privacy claim about "export anytime" is true.
+- [ok] Build the Settings → Data Backup feature so the Privacy claim about "export anytime" is true.
-- [ ] Build the Settings → Delete Account feature so the Privacy claim about deletion is true.
+- [ok] Build the Settings → Delete Account feature so the Privacy claim about deletion is true.